 - Tired of telemarketers?
-Of course you are.
+Of course, you are.
 Richard Herman in Britain hit back.
-In 2012, he told a company that was pestering him that in future he would charge the company £10 a minute to listen to their calls.
+In 2012, he told a company that was pestering him that in the future he would charge the company £10 a minute to listen to their calls.
 The telemarketing didn’t stop, so he recorded the calls and sued for his money.
 The courts found that the callers had agreed to Herman's terms and awarded him £195.

 - A Florida man got tired of his next-door neighbour’s dog taking dumps in his yard.
 The neighbour ignored his complaints, so he picked up the turds and fired them back―into the neighbour’s swimming pool.
 The hound behaved itself after that.